Irina Churilova

-Irina Churilova (Ирина Чурилова) is a Russian soprano opera singer, soloist of the Novosibirsk Opera and Ballet Theatre (2008–2018) and the Mariinsky Theatre (since 2018).
+Irina Churilova (Ирина Чурилова) is a Russian soprano opera singer, soloist of the Mariinsky Theatre (since 2018).

 Biography

 Irina Churilova was born in Novosibirsk.
 After graduating from school, she entered the Novosibirsk Musical College named after Askold Murov.

 In 2008, while still a student at the Novosibirsk Conservatory, Churilova came to the Novosibirsk Opera Theatre.
 In 2009 she graduated from the Novosibirsk Conservatory.

 She subsequently trained under Diane Zola (Houston Grand Opera) and the vocal teacher Enzo Ferrara (La Scala Theater), as well as Montserrat Caballé, who twice invited Churilova to take part in her concerts at the Liceu Theater in Barcelona, in 2012 and 2014.

 Career after the Novosibirsk Opera Theatre

 In 2018 the soloist broke off relations with the Novosibirsk Opera Theatre.
 She appeared on the Novosibirsk stage for the last time on 22 May, when she sang the part of Amelia in Verdi's Un Ballo in Maschera.
 On 14 December 2018, the soloist officially left the theatre.

 In 2018, Churilova became a soloist with the Mariinsky Theatre, where she had first performed in 2013.
 She sang in the premieres of the performances The Queen of Spades (2015), Simone Boccanegra (2016), The Maid of Orleans (2021), and others.
 Churilova is currently lead soprano at the Mariinsky Theatre, performing soprano roles from the Russian, Italian, German and French repertoires, mostly in Tchaikovsky, Verdi, Wagner, Rimsky-Korsakov and Puccini operas.

 Churilova participated in international tours with Mariinsky, as Iolanta in Iolanta in Rome, Hamburg, and Munich (2018), Berlin, Luzern, Budapest, Paris (2019), as Lisa in The queen of spades in Baden-Baden (2015), Shanghai (2016) and Tokyo (2019), and as Elisabeth in Don Carlo (Tokyo, 2019).